 3. Returning to work, away from home!

-Let’s face it mama, at some point you may decided to return to work, or be away from home on an reoccurring bases.
+Let’s face it, mama, at some point you may decide to return to work, or be away from home on a reoccurring basis.
 If this is the case, you need a milk stash!
 Whether you plan to return to work full time or part time, attend a weekly fitness class, or just run a few errands.
-Having a milk stash is a great way to make this transition just a little bit more easier.
+Having a milk stash is a great way to make this transition just a little bit easier.

 4.Planning for the unexpected